NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

 #### List All NVIDIA Triton Inference Server instances

 The NetApp DataOps Toolkit can be used to print a list of all existing Triton Inference Servers in a specific namespace within a Kubernetes cluster.
-The command for printing a list of all existing NVIDIA Triton Servers is `netapp_dataops_k8s_cli.py list trtitonservers`.
+The command for printing a list of all existing NVIDIA Triton Servers is `netapp_dataops_k8s_cli.py list triton-servers`.

 No options/arguments are required for this command.